What you will find in this article

-The Mandarin Goby, also called the mandarinfish, psychedelic fish or mandarin dragonet is a very popular but fragile saltwater fish.
-The scientific name is Synchiropus splendidus, and splendid they are.
+The Mandarin Goby, also called the mandarin fish, psychedelic fish or mandarin dragonet is a very popular but fragile saltwater fish.
+The scientific names for the two most commonly kept species in the reef aquarium hobby are Synchiropus splendidus, and Synchiropus picturatus.
+Splendid, and picturesque they are.

 Their psychedelic coloration is what makes them unique and impossible to mistake for other species.
-A Mandarin Goby has scale-less bodies in blue or green, with striking orange wavy designs.
+Mandarin fish have scale-less bodies in blue or green, with striking orange wavy designs.
 Their tails are bright purple, red or orange, with blue edging.

 In the wild, Mandarin Gobies can be found in the Coral Triangle of biodiversity, around Malaysia, Australia, Philippines or Indonesia, the Great Barrier Reef and in the Indo-Pacific Ocean area.
 They live particularly in shallow lagoons and inshore reefs, especially around rubble beds or dead corals, which offer them protection and privacy.

 The mandarin goby is best kept in a very mature tank with live rock, live sand, and a refugium.
 They prefer slower water flow and are picky eaters, so they don’t do well when mixed into the chaos of an SPS dominated tank or with gregarious and otherwise aggressive-feeding fishes.

 The standard advice is to keep them in a very mature reef tank because they will spend the majority of their days scouring the live rock and eating the tiny, natural fauna in your tank.

 Your Mandarin dragonet will spend its days perched on and hovering just above the live rock, scanning the nooks and crannies for any morsel of food.